 Our pediatric anesthesiologists will guide you through the anesthesia process, using their expertise in caring for the particular psychological, physical and physiological needs of infants, children and teens.
 They are physicians who have completed fellowship training in pediatric anesthesia, training beyond the regular course of instruction for an anesthesiologist.
-We guarantee anesthesia administered by a subspecialty-trained pediatric anesthesiologist.
 This ensures your child is cared for in the safest environment possible.

 Our specialists provide surgical anesthesia and post-operative pain management for all young patients undergoing surgery at Children’s National.

 Children’s anesthesiologists provide anesthesia and analgesia for therapeutic and diagnostic purposes.
 When a procedure, such as a MRI (magnetic resonance imaging), requires sedation or anesthesia, we work closely with our colleagues in Diagnostic Imaging and Radiology to help make the patient more comfortable.
 We also help hematology and oncology patients undergoing procedures such as bone marrow aspiration and cancer therapies.

 Regional anesthesia and patient-controlled analgesia are available.
 The division will consult on malignant hyperthermia, pulmonary insufficiency and pain management.
 Pre-operative consultation from referring physicians is welcomed and encouraged.
 Pre-anesthetic preparation of the child and parents is stressed.
 The division works with and has faculty in the Pain Medicine Program, which cares for acute and chronic pain issues in both inpatients and outpatients.